-The club charges a one off registration fee to play.
+The club charges a one off registration fee to play which covers the entire 2024 season (Apr - Aug).
 The cost varies depending on the age group.
 The registration fee covers costs such as hire of grounds, referee fees, administration charges, insurance and all the other costs associated with running the club and the competition.

 Less than half the registration fee goes to Roselea FC and is made up of costs we have to pay to the association for ground hire and competition coordination and governing body costs paid to Football NSW and Football Federation Australia for administration of the game.

 For more details on our 2024 fees see our Registration Page.
 A full breakdown of where your fees are allocated is available online when you register.

 The fees that do get collected by the club help us cover ground hire fees, player jerseys, training balls and equipment, collaborative training costs and other administration and running costs of the club.